ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetControllerRightHand method returns the GameObject containing the representation of the right hand controller.

+#### IsControllerLeftHand/1

+  > `public override bool IsControllerLeftHand(GameObject controller)`

+  * Parameters
+   * `GameObject controller` - The GameObject to check.
+  * Returns
+   * `bool` - Returns true if the given controller is the left hand controller.

+The IsControllerLeftHand/1 method is used to check if the given controller is the the left hand controller.

 #### IsControllerRightHand/1

   > `public override bool IsControllerRightHand(GameObject controller)`